 That said, being a do-it-yourself working performer is a challenge in many different ways.
 I was spending many hours each week researching the venues, making the inquiry calls, creating the promotional materials, sending out said promotional materials (this was pre-internet), doing the follow up work, booking the shows and arranging the dates, maintaining the band vehicle, writing and arranging the music, and setting up and producing band recording sessions and rehearsals.
 Then, there is hauling and setting up sound system gear, and, if you are a regional act like we were, there can be many hours of driving before and after each show.
 And, bills need to get paid in a timely manner each month even if a show gets cancelled or the weather shuts things down.
 Sound stressful?
 It can be hard on relationships.
 I had a wife and young child at that time, and I tried not to be away from home if I could possibly get back after a performance.
 It can also be hard one one’s health.
 Predictably, in the middle of it all, I got run down and wound up with double pneumonia.
 I couldn’t work or perform for over a month.
 I know that many folks who are self-employed can relate to what I am saying here: It is challenge in many different ways, and it can take a toll.

-Then, an employment opportunity arose in northern Colorado that seemed like an good enough prospect for my little family for us to leave the beautiful New England countryside and head West.
-Our Plan was that I would continue performing for and booking the market I had back East while I developed a new Western market for my music.
-So, as a family, we moved.
-1988 found me living in Fort Collins, Colorado.
+When an employment opportunity arose in northern Colorado, it seemed like an good enough prospect for my little family for us to leave the beautiful New England countryside and head West.
+The plan was that I would continue performing for and booking the market I had back East while I developed a new Western market for my music.
+So, as a family, we moved, and 1988 found me living in Fort Collins, Colorado.